Filed Under historic school

 Images

-Miss Veora Johnson teaching young students Miss Johnson taught the 1st and 2nd grades at Booker T. Washington School before becoming the principal of the school.
-Source: Mesa Public Library, The Mesa Room Date: n.d.
+Miss Johnson Teaching Long-time Arizona educator, Veora Johnson teaching the 1st and 2nd grades at Booker T. Washington School in the 1920s; she later became the principal of the school.
+Source: Mesa Public Library, The Mesa Room

-Miss Veora Johnson In 1927, at the young age of 16, Miss Johnson moved to Mesa, Arizona to inspire young African American students to continue their education.
-She served the Mesa community for 47 years as a teacher and administrator.
-She served on seven boards, two at the state level, and one by Supreme Court appointment.
-Miss Johnson was a Golden Soror and lifetime member of Alpha Kappa Alpha Sorority.
+Miss Veora Johnson In 1927, 16-year old Veora Johnson moved to Mesa, Arizona, where she taught students for more than 47 years.
+One of the state's leading educators, she served on seven boards, two at the state level, and one by Supreme Court appointment.
+Johnson was a Golden Soror and lifetime member of Alpha Kappa Alpha Sorority.
 She was a founder and first president of the Delta Beta Omega Chapter of the sorority at Arizona State University and also started the first black Greek letter organization in Arizona, Alpha Sigma.
-She is the recipient of numerous honors including Mesa’s 1953 Citizen of the Year; Who’s Who in Arizona 1958; World Who’s Who of Women, 1974, and was selected as Woman of the Year by the American Association of University Women in 1967.
 The Veora E. Johnson Elementary School in Mesa was named in her honor when it opened in 1983.
 Source: Mesa Public Library, The Mesa Room Date: 1927

-Walter J. Venerable Walter was the first African American to complete all twelve years of schooling at Mesa Public Schools.
-There were, however, four African American students to graduate before him from Mesa High School.
-Source: Mesa High School Year Book, 1940, via Mesa Public Library, The Mesa Room Date: 1940
+Walter J. Venerable Venerable was among the first black students in Mesa's schools, and he was first African American student to complete all twelve years of schooling at Mesa Public Schools.
+Source: Mesa High School Year Book, 1940, Mesa Public Library, The Mesa Room Date: 1940

 Location